nightrome/really-awesome-gan/README.md

 # awesome-gan
-A list of papers and other resources on General Adversarial (Neural) Networks
+A list of papers and other resources on General Adversarial (Neural) Networks.
+This site is maintained by Holger Caesar.
+To complement or correct it, please contact me at holger-at-it-caesar.com or visit [it-caesar.com](http://www.it-caesar.com)

 # Workshops
 - NIPS 2016 Workshop on Adversarial Training [[Web]](https://sites.google.com/site/nips2016adversarial/) [[Blog]](http://www.inference.vc/my-summary-of-adversarial-training-nips-workshop/)